 Method 3: Use customer reviews to back up your expertise.

 Consumers invest lots of time into product research, and much of it is crowd-sourced.
-Around 45% of consumers read online reviews before making a purchase.
+Around 93% of consumers read online reviews before making a purchase.
 Even if they’re purchasing something in a brick-and-mortar store, 82% of them will go online to learn more about the product even though it’s sitting right in front of them.
-As many as 91% of consumers indicate that positive online reviews make them more likely to shop at a particular business, and having and communicating product expertise is a critical piece to ensuring that the majority of your reviews are positive.
+As many as 72% of consumers indicate that positive online reviews make them trust a business more, and having and communicating product expertise is a critical piece to ensuring that the majority of your reviews are positive.